 We are affiliated with https://allstarseniorbenefits.com

 Many people know that I work in the life insurance industry and ask me if the life insurance they get from their employer is enough.
 Hi, I’m Mitch Winstead with Advanced Mutual Group.
-If you have any question, we offer free advice with no obligations.
+If you have any questions, we offer free advice with no obligations.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-The link for our email can be found by clicking here firstname.lastname@example.org There are several types of life insurance that fall under the heading of “Employer Life Insurance”.
+The link for our email can be found by clicking here email@example.com There are several types of life insurance that fall under the heading of “Employer life insurance”.
 If you would like an instant quote, please click here https://advancedmutualgroup.com/we-make-it-easy-to-get-life-insurance/ I will try to address their merits individually.

 Many companies that offer health insurance benefits also include a life insurance benefit.
 The face amount is usually either a flat amount (eg $ 10,000) or based on a multiple of the employee’s salary (usually 1 or 2 times the annual salary).
 Usually, this type of coverage is not even optional and there is no reason why you should not accept this benefit.